 Hridaya Hatha Yoga Theory

 The physical body is a complex instrument capable of expressing our existence in the physical world.
 By our asana practice, we make it vibrate in various ways, the same way we would use a musical instrument.
-It is important, in Hridaya, to express this harmony in our daily life as well.
-This is how we learn to bring grace, awareness and simplicity to our gestures.
-Thus, Pure Presence, the Heart is expressed naturally and free of limitations of who we are.
+It is important to express this harmony in our daily life as well.
+This is how we learn to bring grace, awareness, and simplicity to our gestures.
+Thus Pure Presence, the Heart, is expressed naturally and free of limitations.

 Sacredness and Devotion through Hatha Yoga

-Asana is a practice of samyama, a turning off of the mind’s filters to allow an intimate identification with the body, the energies, the sensations, the breath, and the higher mind.
+Asana is a practice of samyama.
+Turning off of the mind’s filters allows an intimate identification with the body, the energies, the sensations, the breath, and the higher mind.

-By sublimating energies (of sensations and emotions in particular) in spanda we rediscover the sacred and devotional aspects of hatha yoga.
-The asana has a devotional aspect as well, because it opens us up our inner guide that is exactly this tremor – vibration, spanda.
+By sublimating energies (of sensations and emotions in particular) into spanda, we rediscover the sacred and devotional aspects of Hatha Yoga.
+The asana has a devotional aspect as well, because it opens us up our inner guide, which is exactly this tremor of the Heart.
 It leads us to who we really are.

 The Happiness of Practicing Hridaya Hatha Yoga